-educator As a movement educator DeAnna has taught classes, workshops, and arts-based educational curriculum at schools, universities and institutions throughout the United States and India.
+educator As a movement educator DeAnna has taught classes, workshops, and arts-based educational curriculum at schools, universities and institutions throughout the United States, Russia, and India.
 She has worked with movers of all backgrounds and abilities including professional dancers, musicians, actors, opera singers, non-arts-identified teenagers, youth labeled as at-risk, the elderly, and individuals labeled with disabilities.

 DeAnna resided on dance faculty at The Cambridge School of Weston, a progressive, coeducational, day and boarding school for grades 9 through 12, from 2005-2007.
 She has taught as a guest artist in the United States at Boston Conservatory, Boston Center for the Arts, Mount Holyoke College, Colby College, St. Joseph College, Northern Essex Community College, Roger Williams University, Massachusetts College of Art, Dean College, Salem State College, Concord Academy, The Dance Complex, Green Street Studios, American College Dance Festival Conferences and VHA Inc. Science Complexity Conferences; and in India at the National School of Drama, Pondicherry University, John Britto's Dance School, Vimala College and the University of Calicut; and in Russia at Evolution Dance (Moscow) and Human Studio (St. Petersburg).